apache/spark/docs/running-on-yarn.md

 There are two variants of Spark binary distributions you can download.
 One is pre-built with a certain version of Apache Hadoop; this Spark distribution contains built-in Hadoop runtime, so we call it <code>with-hadoop</code> Spark distribution.
-The other one is pre-built with user-provided Hadoop; since this Spark distribution doesn't contain built-in Hadoop runtime, so users have to provide a Hadoop installation separately.
+The other one is pre-built with user-provided Hadoop; since this Spark distribution doesn't contain built-in Hadoop runtime, it's smaller, but users have to provide a Hadoop installation separately.
 We call this variant <code>no-hadoop</code> Spark distribution.
-For <code>with-hadoop</code> Spark distribution, since it contains built-in Hadoop runtime already, when a job is submitted to Hadoop Yarn cluster, to prevent jar conflict, it will not populate Yarn's classpath into Spark.
+For <code>with-hadoop</code> Spark distribution, since it contains built-in Hadoop runtime already, by default, when a job is submitted to Hadoop Yarn cluster, to prevent jar conflict, it will not populate Yarn's classpath into Spark.
 To override this behavior, you can set <code>spark.yarn.populateHadoopClasspath</code> to <code>true</code>.
-For <code>no-hadoop</code> Spark distribution, Spark will by default populate Yarn's classpath in order to get Hadoop runtime.
+For <code>no-hadoop</code> Spark distribution, Spark will populate Yarn's classpath by default in order to get Hadoop runtime.
 Note that some features such as Hive support are not available in <code>no-hadoop</code> Spark distribution.
 For <code>with-hadoop</code> Spark distribution, if your application depends on certain library that is only available in the cluster, you can try to populate the Yarn classpath by setting the property mentioned above.
 If you run into jar conflict issue by doing so, you will need to turn it off and include this library